-The Company regularly assesses the skills and competencies required on the Board, with the most recent evaluations carried out in September 2021 and two key appointments made to the Board in October 2021.
+The Company regularly assesses the skills and competencies required on the Board, with the most recent evaluations of the Board composition carried during the 2023 financial year.
 The criteria for Board, Board Committee and Director evaluation is described in the Board Charter and also the Remuneration Policy.